KorfLab/algorithms/README.md

 Snakemake is becoming the community standard for pipelines, so that's what we use.

+SQL is used in a few projects.
+We prefer SQLite.

 R is used for some statistical analyses.
 Although we don't write R very often, there are a variety of very useful programs written in R.